PALESTINE SOLIDARITY COMMITTEE - SEATTLE

 The general right of return is affirmed in numerous human rights and international law documents, including:

-• the 1948 Universal Declaration of Human Rights, Art.
+• The 1948 Universal Declaration of Human Rights, Art.
 13(2): “Everyone has the right to leave any country, including his own, and to return to his country.”

 • Convention on the Elimination of All Forms of Racial Discrimination.
 (Art.
 5 ii)

-• the 1951 Convention Relating to the Status of Refugees (Art.
+• The 1951 Convention Relating to the Status of Refugees (Art.
 1.C), focuses on return as the preferred option for refugees by ending protection of refugees only once the refugees have voluntarily repatriated.

 • The right of return is a general principle in international law and has been affirmed by the American and European Human Rights Conventions (Art.
-22(5); and 4th Protocol respectively), and by the European Union and the European Court of Human Rights in cases involving Cyprus, Bosnia, Croatia, Kosova, Uganda, and East/Central Europe.
+22(5); and 4th Protocol respectively), and by the European Union and the European Court of Human Rights in cases involving Cyprus, Bosnia, Croatia, Kosovo, Uganda, and East/Central Europe.

 Palestinians have a specific right of return according to the United Nations: